-C. Indicate the ownership or control of the IT system or project.
-VA Owned and Operated
+C. Who is the owner or control of the IT system or project?
+RAP is owned and maintained by CCS CNS.

-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- 2. Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?